MyPortugalHoliday.com

 For more peaceful beach destinations, consider Foz do Arelho on the mouth of the Lagoa de Óbidos lagoon, or São Martinho do Porto, a cove beach sheltered behind a high cliff.

-Mostly undiscovered by foreign tourists are the pristine beaches and unspoilt countryside of the Alentejo coastline.
+The pristine beaches and unspoilt countryside of the Alentejo coastline remain relatively unknown to foreign tourists.
 This is a fantastic region to visit if you'd prefer to escape the tourist masses, with the best beach towns being Vila Nova de Milfontes, Porto Covo, Zambujeira do Mar or Odeceixe.
-To the northern side of the Alentejo coastline are the paradise beaches of Troia.

 Cascais is always a fun holiday destination